freenas/freenas-docs/userguide/system.rst

 button changes to :guilabel:`UPDATES AVAILABLE` when there is an available update.
 Clicking the button goes to :menuselection:`System --> Update`.
-Clicking :guilabel:`DOWNLOAD UPDATES` opens a dialog to save the current system configuration.
+When :guilabel:`DOWNLOAD UPDATES` is clicked, it first gives an opportunity to save the current system configuration.
 Backing up the system configuration is strongly recommended before starting the update.
 Click :guilabel:`CONTINUE` to start updating both |ctrlrs-term|.

-While the update is in progress, a warning dialog appears when trying to leave the
-:menuselection:`System --> Update`
+A warning dialog appears for any other user that is logged into the
-screen and an animated "System Updating" icon is shown in the top section of the |web-ui|.
+|web-ui| and a "System Updating" icon is shown in the top bar while the
+update is in progress.

-The update progress is shown for both |ctrlrs-term|.
+Update progress is shown for both |ctrlrs-term|.
 The
 |ctrlr-term-standby| reboots when it is finished updating.
 When the
 |ctrlr-term-standby| is back online, the system must
-:ref:`fail over <Failover>` to to finish updating the
+:ref:`fail over <Failover>` to finish updating the |ctrlr-term-active|.
-|ctrlr-term-active|.

 .. figure:: images/truenas/system-update-ha-failover.png